Skip to content

-This is the first in a series of posts looking at the activities of Emerald Knight, yet another London-based scam company.
-From London the story takes us to Panama, Costa Rica, Papua New Guinea, Switzerland, Cambodia, Gibraltar, the Cayman Islands and quite possibly a few more countries along the way.
+This post looks at the activities of Emerald Knight, yet another London-based scam company.
+From London the story takes us to Panama, Costa Rica, Papua New Guinea, Switzerland, Cambodia, Gibraltar, and the Cayman Islands.

 The so-called investments that Emerald Knight was offering included carbon credits, bamboo plantations, biofuel bonds, social housing in Brazil, forestry, renewable energy and a REDD project.